-Multi-Level Bilateral Upsampling on The GPU#
+Multi-Level Bilateral Upsampling on the GPU¶

 This function implements a multi-level bilateral filtering technique for joint bilateral upsampling.